 Stockouts can mean unhappy customers, and that’s something you want to avoid.

-Generally, customers don’t know - or care - about any issues they might face, such as supply chain disruption.
+Generally, customers don’t know—or care—about issues they might face, such as supply chain disruptions.
 They just want to order an item successfully.
-In some cases, such as during a legacy modernization process, they might even need that item urgently.

 Customer satisfaction will always be important, and having safety stock is one factor that can contribute to that.